UUcoffeeCup

 DONATIONS OF CANNED FOOD ARE NEEDED!

-Many thanks to RE who stock our Community Food Pantry with your donations on Sundays when they are at SNUUC!
+Many thanks to ALL who stock our Community Food Pantry

 WHAT IS HAPPENING with SNUUC THIS WEEK?